MCBarnard/PrivateCliChat/README.md

 ## Optional Settings
 Inside `ClientAuth.json`, we configure authorized users to connect.
-Change the usernames to whatever you see fit and change `allow_unauthorized_connections` to `false` or just leave `allow_unauthorized_connections` set to `true`
+Change the usernames to whatever you see fit and change `allow_unauthorized_connections` to `false` or just leave `allow_unauthorized_connections` set to `true` Remember that if you make your server authorized that your config.js needs to have the correct secrets set up.

 # Run the client
 Fill in the url inside the config.json file